-Prerequisites and other notes: Successful completion of Art II: Two and Three Dimension Art, or Honors Art I, or recommendation of the art instructor is a prerequisite.
+Prerequisites and other notes: Successful completion of Art I or recommendation of the art instructor is a prerequisite.

 HONORS STUDIO ART

 Studio Art emphasizes personal development in the fine arts.
 Students will continue experiences in drawing, painting, sculpture, printmaking and processes.
 Concepts of critical and aesthetic thinking skills learned in previous art courses will be applied to exemplar works and to students' own art works.
 Students will be encouraged to use these skills in assessment of their own works.
 Studio Art is intended for students who exhibit a strong interest in art and wish to extend their skills and knowledge.
 Drawing activities will be assigned as homework throughout the course.
 Successful completion of this course will develop the student's foundation portfolio in preparation for Advanced Placement Studio Art.
 Students should expect some financial responsibility for advanced art materials.